pvolnov/py-near/docs/clients/delegate.rst

     - ``delegate_action``: The ``DelegateActionModel`` object you created in the previous step.
     - ``signature``: The signature of the delegate transaction that you created in the previous step.

-You can execute this transaction from ANY NEAR Protocol account.
-In this way you can pay for gas for This way you can pay for gas for a transaction from another account.
+You can execute this transaction from **any** NEAR Protocol account.

 .. code-block:: python